How to Build a Gravel Driveway: Complete DIY Guide

 Gravel on slopes is tricky:

-• Keep grade under 12% if possible
+• Keep grade under 12% if you can

 • Use crusher run with fines (binds together)

-• Consider tacktifier spray to bind surface
+• Consider a tackifier spray to bind the surface

 • Install water bars or diverters to prevent washouts